drewvigne/arduino_nano_33_ant/README.md

 Connect the J-Link debugger to your Nano 33 using the following pinout diagram.
 Just match the numbers.
 <img src="https://github.com/drewvigne/arduino_nano_33_ant/blob/master/images/pinout_diagram.jpg" height="500">

 The end result should look like this.
+Note the "1" on the bottom left corner of your J-Link mini.
+That is pin 1.
 <img src="https://github.com/drewvigne/arduino_nano_33_ant/blob/master/images/jlink_connection.jpg" height="500">

 ## Bike Power TX Example